BJP hopes 'Metroman' Sreedharan joining party will help it make electoral inroads in Kerala assembly polls | Politics

 CPI leader and Rajya Sabha MP Binoy Viswam flayedSreedharan's statement that he will be open to chiefministership if the BJP wins power in the Assembly polls.

-''Sreedharan said he was ready to become the chiefminister.However, this wise man went and joined a corruptparty.He joined the BJP without seeing or knowinganything.Seems like he is in a daze since joining the saffronparty,'' Viswam said.
+''Sreedharan said he was ready to become the chiefminister.However, this wise man went and joined a corruptparty.He joined the BJP without seeing or knowing anything.

+Seems like he is in a daze since joining the saffron party,''Viswam said.

 Responding to Sreedharan's allegations that Kerala waswitnessing a dictatorship under Vijayan's rule, the CPI(M)leader said his remarks against the Chief Minister were''irrational.'' ''His words show that he has no faith in democracyhere,'' Vijayaraghavan said.